 Local Law 43/10 Emissions from No. 4 and No. 6 Heating Oil (PDF) is the New York City Department of Environmental Protection’s rule which phased out using No. 6 heating oil by switching to the cleanest heating fuels by July 2015.
 By 2030 (or when replacing boiler/burner – whichever happens sooner), buildings must convert to a fuel cleaner than No. 4.

 This law will affect about 10,000 buildings in New York.
-According to The Heating Oil Report, (PDF) research conducted by the Environmental Defense Fund, 1% of the city’s buildings cause 87% of the city’s heating oil soot pollution.
+According to the Heating Oil Study (PDF) research conducted by the Environmental Defense Fund, 1% of the city’s buildings cause 87% of the city’s heating oil soot pollution.

 If you are still using either No. 4 or No. 6 heating oil, IGP can assist you with an “oil to natural gas” or “oil to dual fuel (No. 2 oil and natural gas)” conversion feasibility and cost analysis.
 Armed with facts and the final DEP heating oil rules, (PDF) you can make a decision about what is best for your building.